wisnupramoedya/kij-assignment-1/readme.md

 ```

 ## How to Install Tailwind
-1. Run npm install
+1. Run npm install.
 ```
 npm install
 ```

-2. Install this postcss globally
+2. Install this PostCSS globally.
 ```
 npm install --global postcss postcss-cli
 ```

 Note:
-- For some reason, there is a problem in loading automatics postcss in tailwind.
+- For some reason, there is a problem in loading automatics PostCSS in Tailwind.
 But, for every change, use this.
 ```
-tailwindcss -i ./api/statics/src/main.css -o ./api/statics/dist/main.css --minify
+npx tailwindcss -i ./api/statics/src/main.css -o ./api/statics/dist/main.css --minify
 ```

 ## How to Run
-1. Start the program
+1. Start the program.
 ```
 ./Scripts/python main.py
 ```

 ## API Documentation
-The API is documented in Postman [here](https://documenter.getpostman.com/view/12334932/2s83zgtjKv)
+The API is documented in Postman [here](https://documenter.getpostman.com/view/12334932/2s83zgtjKv).